| LilithLilithAlan Humm

 her with demons of the desert, and again in some Dead Sea Scroll passages clearly based on the Isaiah

+reference.
 Somewhere between the eighth and tenth centuries,

 CE, she makes an appearance in a satirical work entitled the Alphabet of Ben Sira.
 It is here that she is first